richafnu/Viva/Viva/engage/eac-answers-importer.md

 Community admins can generate question-and-answer pairs by uploading informational documents in Viva Engage.
 The **Answers Intelligent Importer** uses AI to transform your static documents into dynamic interactive conversations, ensuring that your organization's valuable content is easy to retrieve and reuse.

-Generated question-and-answer pairs follow the same rules of visibility as other content in that community.
-Your uploaded source files are stored on [Microsoft SharePoint](/viva/engage/get-started-with-viva-engage/file-storage) with other files in that community and are viewable by all members of that community.
+Generated question-and-answer pairs follow the same rules of visibility as other content in the community.
+[Microsoft SharePoint](/viva/engage/get-started-with-viva-engage/file-storage) stores your uploaded source files with other files in that community.
+All files are viewable by all members of the community.

 >[!NOTE]
->Currently this premium feature is only available for communities, but will soon be accessible to Engage admins on the Answers page.
+>The premium Answers feature appears for communities and for Engage admins on the Answers page.
 Viva Engage premium is included with a _Viva Suite_ or _Employee Communities and Communications_ license.

 ## Import documents using Answers Intelligent Importer

-Community admins can populate their communities with useful information by importing informational documents.
 The Answers Intelligent Importer is enabled by default.

 :::image type="content" source="../media/engage/admin/import-access-points.png" alt-text="Screenshot shows the location on the community page that lets you import a file to generate questions and answers.":::